faeton/child-math/README.md

 2. Verify that your game component is properly exported and registered
 3. Check browser console for any JavaScript errors
 4. Ensure the routes are correctly defined in `App.jsx`
+5. Verify that your game hook is properly handling state and game logic